2016-2017 Eligibility Information

 3. Electronic eligibility forms may not be completed by either the enrolling or former school between June 1st and August 1st.
 Any completed transfer paperwork submitted to the NCS Office prior to June 1, 2016 will be processed within 20 days of submission to the NCS Office.
 Any eligibility submission prior to June 1, 2016 is not electronic and does not use CIF Home, eligibility forms submitted no different than the last nine years, a paper and fax process.
 No electronic eligibility forms may be processed during the eligibility dead period of June 1, 2016 through July 31, 2016.

 4. During the 2016-2017 school year the following NCS staff members will process eligibility transfer paperwork accordingly:

 Gil Lemmon - Commissioner of Athletics - all hardship waiver requests and all other waiver request applications with last names starting with letters A - D.

 Karen Smith - Associate Commissioner - All 213 Hardship waivers and waiver request applications with last names starting with letters E - M.

 Bri Niemi - Assistant Commissioner - waiver request applications with last names starting with letters N - Z.

 Note: NCS staff may alter the above as deemed necessary.

-5. All eligibility transfer waiver applications received August 1, 2015 or later will be processed according to the following timeline.
+5. All electronic eligibility transfer waiver applications received August 1, 2016 or later will be processed according to the following timeline.